ieee-uh-makers/build-a-bot/Projects/Blinky.md

 # Blinky: Recommended Beginner Project
-Use a sensor to control an LED
+Use a button to control an LED

 ## Hardware
 - Button